Sony A9 vs NEX-7

 It is notable that the A9 has a headphone jack, which is not present on the NEX-7 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the NEX-7 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NEX-7 from Sony.
+Both the A9 and the NEX-7 have been discontinued, but can regularly be found used on eBay.
+The A9 was replaced by the Sony A9 II, while the NEX-7 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A9 or the Sony NEX-7 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better image quality: Scores substantially higher (11 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (1.8 stops ISO advantage).